Amneal Pharmaceuticals (NYSE:AMRX) Issues FY 2022 Earnings Guidance

 Amneal Pharmaceuticals (NYSE:AMRX – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $0.800-$0.850 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.900.
 The company issued revenue guidance of $2.15 billion-$2.25 billion, compared to the consensus revenue estimate of $2.17 billion.

-Separately, Zacks Investment Research cut shares of Amneal Pharmaceuticals from a buy rating to a hold rating in a report on Wednesday, February 9th.
+Separately, Zacks Investment Research downgraded Amneal Pharmaceuticals from a hold rating to a sell rating in a research report on Friday, March 11th.

-In related news, Director Gautam Patel bought 50,000 shares of the business’s stock in a transaction that occurred on Friday, December 17th.
-The stock was bought at an average cost of $4.21 per share, for a total transaction of $210,500.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO Chirag K. Patel bought 100,000 shares of the business’s stock in a transaction that occurred on Wednesday, December 15th.
-The stock was bought at an average price of $4.13 per share, with a total value of $413,000.00.
-The disclosure for this purchase can be found here.
-26.64% of the stock is owned by insiders.
+In other Amneal Pharmaceuticals news, Director Gautam Patel purchased 50,000 shares of Amneal Pharmaceuticals stock in a transaction dated Friday, December 17th.
+The shares were purchased at an average cost of $4.21 per share, for a total transaction of $210,500.00.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Corporate insiders own 26.64% of the company’s stock.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-BlackRock Inc. boosted its position in Amneal Pharmaceuticals by 0.6% during the fourth quarter.
-BlackRock Inc. now owns 6,991,630 shares of the company’s stock valued at $33,491,000 after buying an additional 44,741 shares during the period.
-Nuveen Asset Management LLC boosted its position in Amneal Pharmaceuticals by 6.6% during the fourth quarter.
-Nuveen Asset Management LLC now owns 1,807,271 shares of the company’s stock valued at $7,138,000 after buying an additional 111,703 shares during the period.
-Geode Capital Management LLC boosted its position in Amneal Pharmaceuticals by 8.7% during the fourth quarter.
-Geode Capital Management LLC now owns 1,761,057 shares of the company’s stock valued at $8,435,000 after buying an additional 141,058 shares during the period.
-Millennium Management LLC boosted its position in Amneal Pharmaceuticals by 42.5% during the fourth quarter.
-Millennium Management LLC now owns 1,250,202 shares of the company’s stock valued at $5,988,000 after buying an additional 372,898 shares during the period.
-Finally, Charles Schwab Investment Management Inc. boosted its position in Amneal Pharmaceuticals by 1.3% during the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 1,161,637 shares of the company’s stock valued at $5,565,000 after buying an additional 15,374 shares during the period.
-Institutional investors and hedge funds own 38.54% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Norges Bank bought a new position in Amneal Pharmaceuticals in the fourth quarter worth approximately $3,261,000.
+Barclays PLC grew its stake in Amneal Pharmaceuticals by 179.4% in the fourth quarter.
+Barclays PLC now owns 185,023 shares of the company’s stock worth $886,000 after purchasing an additional 118,790 shares in the last quarter.
+BlackRock Inc. grew its stake in Amneal Pharmaceuticals by 0.6% in the fourth quarter.
+BlackRock Inc. now owns 6,991,630 shares of the company’s stock worth $33,491,000 after purchasing an additional 44,741 shares in the last quarter.
+Goldman Sachs Group Inc. grew its stake in Amneal Pharmaceuticals by 4.6% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 983,796 shares of the company’s stock worth $4,712,000 after purchasing an additional 43,166 shares in the last quarter.
+Finally, Deutsche Bank AG grew its stake in Amneal Pharmaceuticals by 396.6% in the fourth quarter.
+Deutsche Bank AG now owns 305,562 shares of the company’s stock worth $1,464,000 after purchasing an additional 244,030 shares in the last quarter.
+Hedge funds and other institutional investors own 38.54% of the company’s stock.

 Amneal Pharmaceuticals Company Profile (Get Rating)